 Executive Officer, Secretary, and a Chief Financial Officer.
 The Corporation may also have, at the discretion of the Board of Directors, a Chairman of the Board, Chief Technology Officer, President, Vice President, one or more Vice Presidents, one or more Assistant Secretaries, one or more Assistant Secretaries Treasurers.
 In addition, the Board of Directors may appoint such other officers as may be deemed expedient for the proper conduct of the business of the Corporation, each of whom shall have such authority and perform such duties as the Board of Directors may from time to time determine.
-The officers to be appointed by the Board of Directors shall be chosen annually at the regular meeting of the Board of Directors held after the annual meeting of stockholders and shall serve at the pleasure of the Board of Directors.
+The officers to be appointed by the Board of Directors shall be chosen annually at the regular meeting of the Board of Directors.
 If officers are not chosen at such meeting of the Board of Directors, they shall be chosen as soon thereafter as shall be convenient.
 Each officer shall hold office until his successor shall have been duly chosen or until his removal or resignation.